Understanding Customer Search Intentions in Fashion eCommerce

 For example, a product tagged as a "fit and flare skirt" might not appear in search results if the customer searches for an "A-line skirt."
 As we know, the language of fashion can be confusing and inaccurate.
 When we factor in the fact that third parties are responsible for product tagging, this can lead to inconsistent product tags (after all, we all have different fashion vocabulary).
 Alternatively, in-house merchandising experts may also make mistakes.

-YesPlz AI can provide fast, accurate fashion tagging that is rooted in fashion.
+YesPlz AI can provide fast, accurate fashion tagging that understands fashion.
 Our AI is trained to recognize product attributes in all types of pictures, even low-quality images, and is then reinforced with the input of fashion experts.

 Here's more about our fashion image tagging process: